Working in the United States

 By far the majority of foreign nationals who enter the U.S. every year do so on non-immigrant visas.
 In most cases, compensation for individuals on non-immigrant visas is severely restricted.
 Most will not be authorized to receive compensation of any kind from the University System unless they have been given special permission by the USCIS to do so.

-Individuals who have been granted to right to live in the U.S. permanently are called Permanent Residents and are issued an Alien Registration Card commonly referred to as a "Green Card".
+Individuals who have been granted the right to live in the U.S. permanently are called Permanent Residents and are issued an Alien Registration Card commonly referred to as a "Green Card".
 Permanent Residents are permitted to work in the U.S. without restrictions.
 They may work at any job for any employer.
 As proof of their right to work in the U.S. they need only present their valid "Green Cards" (which are not green in color).

 Sometimes a person who has been granted residency in the U.S. will not yet have received their Green Card.
 For purposes of employment these individuals may present a stamp in their passport as evidence that they have been approved for permanent residency.
 This is called an I-551 stamp and serves as proof of authorization to be employed.
 The I-551 stamp will contain a nine digit number beginning with the letter A and will probably read "Processed for I-551 temporary evidence of lawful admission for permanent residence.
 Valid until (date) employment authorized".